rongfengliang/castled/README.md

 ![kafka benchmark](https://cdn.castled.io/content/kafka_benchmark.png)

-## Connector Development
+## Contribute to us.

-We have spent an insane amount of time customizing our framework in such a way, so as to reduce the amount of time required to build a connector with zero changes required on the UI front.
+We are a huge fan of the open source community and we value your contributions.
+We have spent an insane amount of time customizing our framework in such a way, so as to reduce the amount of time required for you, to build a connector with zero changes required on the UI front.
 Heres all you need to do to add your own connector.

 1) We understand that each connector requires a totally different set of input for it to have the flexibility to cover all our usecases and hence we have build a java annotation based framework, which can drive any kind of forms that you need in the connector configuration.
 You can refer the customerio configuration [here](https://github.com/castledio/castled/blob/main/connectors/src/main/java/io/castled/apps/connectors/customerio/CustomerIOAppSyncConfig.java)